Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 Setting up Tella Web involves three steps, which are thoroughly discussed in this section:

 * **Install Tella Web**: This step entails installing the Tella Web server and configuring the domain name to ensure its proper functioning.
-* **Set up your project(s) on your server**: In this step, admins decide how to organize themselves to collect data, create "projects", add "resources" for users to download on their devices and and set roles and permissions for users.
+* **Set up your project(s) on your server**: In this step, admins decide how to organize themselves to collect data, create "projects", add "resources" for users to download on their devices and set roles and permissions for users.
 * **Get people on the ground ready to start submitting reports**: Users install Tella on their Android or iPhone device.
 They then connect to the Tella Web project and start collecting information.